IWAE-TIME/alpsim.github.io/content/documentation/models/hardcorebm.md

 ## Introduction

 The **hardcore boson model** is a fundamental theoretical framework in condensed matter physics and quantum many-body theory, used to study systems of bosonic particles with an infinite on-site repulsion that prevents more than one particle from occupying the same lattice site.
-This constraint, known as the "hardcore" condition, mimics the Pauli exclusion principle for fermions but applies to bosons, making the model a unique bridge between bosonic and fermionic behavior.
+This constraint, known as the "hardcore" condition, mimics the Pauli exclusion principle for fermions but applied to bosons, making the model a unique bridge between bosonic and fermionic behavior.

 In the hardcore boson model, the particles are described by creation ($b_i^\dagger$) and annihilation ($b_i$) operators that obey modified commutation relations due to the hardcore constraint.
 Specifically, the operators satisfy: